 One proven way to gain more website traffic, even when you don’t rank well in search results, is through consistent, quality, keyword-rich content– especially when blasted through your preferred social media channels.

-Since lack of time often prohibits us from staying on the ball with content creation, many business owners opt to add an external RSS (Rich Site Summary or Real Simple Syndication) feed to their website for a steady stream of traffic.
+Since lack of time often prohibits us from staying on the ball with content creation, many business owners opt to add external RSS feeds (Rich Site Summary or Real Simple Syndication) to their website for a steady stream of traffic.
 But is this really helpful?

 Because RSS feed items are syndicated and not unique content, don’t count on a higher ranking in search results.
 If you are looking to boost your rankings, start with providing your own fresh, unique content with your website’s blog.
 However, you can likely see a slight boost in website traffic because visitors will see you as a good “go-to” source for information on a given topic and may visit more frequently.
 Additionally, visitors may spend more time on your site viewing the latest feeds.
 These are metrics that search engines keep track of, so more traffic and longer time on site can boost your SEO.